ostdotcom/website-docupony/docs/2_01_API_USERS_CREATE.md

 Post to `/users/create` to register a new `user` and obtain a unique identifier to interact with the created user within your application.

 A user can own branded tokens within your branded token economy.
 Users can exchange branded tokens within your application through transaction types.
-Users also hold an airdrop token balance which are tokens the company awards to the user to spend within the economy. {Link to further documentation on airdrop}
+Users also hold an airdrop token balance which are tokens the company awards to the user to spend within the economy.

 ### Input Parameters